 Distance learning has long been a staple of universities, but in the last 18 months, it has been essential even for pre-school students.

-This is one reason why tablets give the best experience.
+This is one reason why the best tablets for online class gives the best experience.
 They are easy for small hands to manipulate and allow the child to sit in a comfortable place, relax and enjoy the lesson.
 Sometimes defined as mobile learning, they are wireless and can be used anywhere there is a Wi-Fi connection.

 Tablets have the added advantage of being useful in remote, rural areas.
 The Journal for Learning Development conducted a research project that contributed to the Sustainable Development Goals to ensure equitable and inclusive quality education opportunities for children everywhere.